kuenishi/cargo-stow/README.md

 # Containers in Rust: no more Dockerfile

-In the era of containers and microservices, we often build a single-feature container image that just runs one executable as an entrypoint.
+In the era of containers and microservices, we often build a single-featured container image that just runs one executable as an entrypoint.
 We just want to stow a binary executable onto a container layer.
 We don't need complex assets, pre-built libraries with complex build scripts and configs, which just requires a single binary `/usr/bin/your-executable` written in Rust.
-We don't want to write Dockerfile just for it, copying a plain Dockerfile just copied by some random other Rust binary crate.
+We don't want to write Dockerfile just for it, copying a plain Dockerfile just copied from some random other Rust binary crate a few seconds ago.

 Another burden is that we have to take the difference between the build environment and the runtime image into consideration.
-We don't need headers, protoc command, but we just need dynamic libraries and some assets.
-Even configuration files will always be injected by a container orchestrator.
+We don't need headers, protoc command, but we just need dynamic libraries and some assets and build deps had better stripped off from runtime.
+Even static configuration files will always be injected by a container orchestrator.
 We often use `rust` image for build and `debian-slim` for runtime.
-But they do often have _difference_ in library versions and ABIs and other version dependencies.
+But they do often have _difference_ in library versions and ABIs and some other random trivial stuff.
 So, the build system and the runtime system should stem from the same base container image.
-The same-base-image rule should be forced, because we usually don't mind or get noticed when the gap happens..
+The same-base-image rule should be forced, because we usually don't mind or get noticed when the gap happens.

 Rather, we just add a single section in `Cargo.toml` manifest named `[package.metadata.container]` that describes container image name